-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on the Board; - considering and making recommendations to the Board regarding the composition and chairmanship of the committees of the Board; - instituting plans or programs for the continuing education of the Board and orientation of new directors; - developing and making recommendations to the Board regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the Board's performance, including committees of the Board and management.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on the Board; - · considering and making recommendations to the Board regarding the composition and chairmanship of the committees of the Board; - instituting plans or programs for the continuing education of the Board and orientation of new directors; - · developing and making recommendations to the Board regarding corporate governance guidelines and matters; and - · overseeing periodic evaluations of the Board's performance, including committees of the Board and management.

-The Nominating Committee is composed of two directors: Dr. Chaya and Ms. Simpson.
-Both members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
-The Nominating Committee met once during 2020.
+The Nominating Committee is composed of three directors: Dr. Chaya, Ms. Simpson, and Dr. Ways.
+All members of the Nominating Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing rules).
+The Nominating Committee met three times during 2022.
 The Board has adopted a written Nominating Committee charter that is available to stockholders on the Company's website at www.sprucebiosciences.com.
 The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report.

 The Nominating Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
 The Nominating Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
 However, the Nominating Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
-In conducting this assessment, the Nominating Committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
+In conducting this assessment, the Nominating Committee typically considers diversity (including gender, racial and ethnic diversity), age, skills and such other factors as it deems appropriate, given the current needs of the Board, to maintain a balance of knowledge, experience and capability.

 The Nominating Committee appreciates the value of thoughtful Board refreshment, and seeks to identify and consider qualities, skills and other director attributes that would enhance the composition of the Board.
 In the case of incumbent directors whose terms of office are set to expire, the Nominating Committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
+The Nominating Committee also takes into account the results of the Board's self-evaluation, which was conducted in 2021 on an individual basis.
 In the case of new director candidates, the Nominating Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing rules, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Nominating Committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The Nominating Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
 The Nominating Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.